Level of Study

 Compulsory Assignments and Attendance

-In conjunction with examination in the course, students must attend at least one session of supervision.
+In connection with the exam, there must be at least one session of academic advisement on the supervised paper.

 Forms of Assessment